 The checks in the SEO analysis will show you where you can improve your SEO.
 Look critically at your title, the headings, and subheadings of your article.
-Do they include your focus keyword?
+Do they include your focus keyphrase?
 If not, can you edit them (without changing the structure or content of your article) to include your focus keyword?
-Don’t go crazy and put your focus keyword in every heading, because that’s too much!
-Using your focus keyword in one heading and your title should be enough.
+Don’t go crazy and put your focus keyphrase in every heading, because that’s too much!
+Using your focus keyphrase in one heading and your title should be enough.
 You can read more about headings in one of Michiel’s posts.

-Your article should also include the focus keyword a couple of times, and if it’s not in your first paragraph, add it.
+Your article should also include the focus keyphrase a couple of times, and if it’s not in your first paragraph, add it.
 As a general rule of thumb: try to use your search terms in about 1 to 2 percent of your text.
 Say your article has 300 words, you’ll need to mention your search terms 3 to 6 times.
 That’s not to say 300 words, or the number of keyword mentions is an exact goal.
 However, 300 is the minimum length for an article that needs to show authority.

 Step 8: Fill out the social data

 The final step in the Yoast content analysis tool is to add the social data for your article.
 Any description or title you add on this tab for use by a social network will be shown in the metadata for the page.
 This means that this description, title or image will be shown when the page is shared on a particular social network.
 These descriptions have the same requirement as the meta description (which is what they fall back to), but can usually be longer.
 They should tell people what to expect and why they should click.